 Then all administrators can see these tokens and assign the tokens.
 But as soon as the token is assigned to a user in one realm, the administrator of another realm can not manage the token anymore.

 getserial

-If the getserial action is defined, the administrator is allowed to calculate the token serial number for a given OTP value getrandom getrandom can be used by the client, if the client has no reliable random number generator.
-Creating API keys for the Yubico Validation Protocol uses this endpoint.
+If the getserial action is defined, the administrator is allowed to calculate the token serial number for a given OTP value.